Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 </TabItem>
 </Tabs>

-After you complete the **Update Script References** process of the patcher, the MLAPI components on your `Prefabs` and `GameObject`s should have been updated to their new names.
+After you complete the **Update Script References** process of the patcher, the Netcode components on your `Prefabs` and `GameObject`s should have been updated to their new names.
 You can verify by checking if the `NetworkingManager` component is now called `NetworkManager`.

 Most likely at this point you will get a warning telling you that the script cannot be loaded.
 No need to panic, this is expected and your serialized data won't be lost.
 As soon as you finish up migrating and clean up all error messages your data will appear again.

  ![NetworkManager component after upgrading](/img/upgrade-guide/networkmanager-component.png)

 There is also a **Replace Type Names** button in the Patcher window.
 This step is optional.
-It automatically renames old type names in your scripts to the API changes made in Unity MLAPI, saving you some time to manually rename it.
+It automatically renames old type names in your scripts to the API changes made in Netcode, saving you some time to manually rename it.
 It performs a simple global replace of some of the type names.
 You may want to manually do this process instead if you want more control over changes.

 ## 3. Remove older MLAPI versions

 Remove all the folders containing the existing non-package version of MLAPI from your project.
 Usually this means removing the `Assets/MLAPI` and `Assets/Editor/MLAPI` folders from the project.

-## 4. Upgrade your code to the new MLAPI APIs
+## 4. Upgrade your code to the new Netcode APIs

 :::info
 Upgrading your code is a manual and long process.
 If you run into difficulties while upgrading please join our [Discord](https://discord.gg/buMxnnPvTb) and we will support you.